-Whether you’ve decided to join a tour group on a well-framed journey through sections of this distinguished mountain and its surrounding nature, or you’ve decided to embark on an adventure all your own, you will need some essentials first.
-Even in the summer months, Mt.
-Etna can remain snowy in parts year round.
-Be sure to bring a few warm layers either stuffed in a backpack or tied around your waist in case a sudden drop in temperature takes hold as you scale the slopes.
+Whether you’ve decided to join a tour group on a well-framed journey or elected to embark on an adventure all your own, you’ll need the essentials first.
+Even in the summer months, Mount Etna can remain snow.
+Be sure to bring a few warm layers, in case a sudden drop in temperature takes hold as you scale the slopes.

-Although the temperature may vary, the sun is almost always brightly present in the sky, so remember to bring along plenty of water to keep you hydrated.
+Although the temperature may vary, the sun is almost always shining bright, so remember to bring along plenty of water to keep you hydrated.

-Shoes may be one of the most key requirements for undertaking a climb on Etna.
-Be sure to have appropriate, reliable footwear that can provide you balance and tred on the fluctuating terrain of the mountain trails.
-Whether you’re tredding through snow, carefully walking upon spongy lava pebbles, or balancing alongside barren craters, you must have dependable boots to carry you on your way.
+Be sure to have appropriate, reliable footwear for the mountain trails.
+Whether you’re treading through snow, carefully walking upon spongy lava pebbles, or balancing alongside barren craters, you must have dependable boots to carry you on your way.

-Before commencing with your hike, make sure to research which trail or area of the mountain best suits your skills.
-You can utilize a number of resources such as local maps that detail differing paths and trails and guide you to discovering caves, ravines and summits along the course of the hike.
+Before commencing your hike, make sure to research which trail or area of the mountain best suits your skills.
+Local maps will detail differing paths and trails, and may guide you to discovering caves, ravines and summits along the course of the hike.

 There are two popular areas to know of when beginning on your expedition.
-On the southern side of Mt.
-Etna, reachable by public or hired transport, you can find Refugio Sapienza.
-From there, ascend the volcano by cable car and find a myriad of hikes with varying challenges that reach about 4,500 feet.
+On the southern side of Etna, reachable by public transport, you’ll find Refugio Sapienza.
+From there, ascend the volcano by cable car and find a myriad of hikes.

-In the northern region of the mountain, passing through the small town of Linguaglossa, you will be able to access dozens of sleeping craters, incredible vistas of the frozen pour of lava from hundreds of years ago and the steaming mouth of Etna’s tireless peak.
+In the northern region of the mountain, passing through the small town of Linguaglossa, you’ll be able to access dozens of sleeping craters, incredible vistas of the frozen pour of lava from hundreds of years ago, and the steaming mouth of Etna’s tireless peak.
 These treks can be challenging, with steep climbs and changing altitude, but are well worth the effort.

-No matter where you find your feet on the hiking trails of Mt.
-Etna, don’t forget to take a few moments to absorb the natural grandeur that you will be surrounded by.
-Document your voyage into the unspoiled mountains, capture the sprawling chaotic history of lava spills and erruptions, seize the eerie majesty of the network of caves and consume the unfurling mountain side, sea towns, and meadows that envelope the area.
+No matter where you find your feet on the hiking trails, don’t forget to take a few moments to absorb the natural grandeur that you’ll be surrounded by.
+Document your voyage into the unspoiled mountains, capture the sprawling lava spills and eruptions, and seize the eerie majesty of the network of caves.

-If you are opting for a guided experience through this elating landscape, there are numerous local and organised groups that offer different packages catering to your adventure needs.
-You can choose between morning and afternoon tours, half- or full-day expeditions or even mutliple-day ventures.
+If you’re opting for a guided tour, there are numerous local and organised groups with different packages on offer.
+You can choose between morning and afternoon tours, half- or full-day expeditions, and even multiple-day ventures.

-A lot of these tours combine a native Sicilian lunch, visits to wineries or honey manufacturers and treks through ashy wonderlands and caves.
-They are noted for providing personal and knowledgeable hikes rich with education on the volcano and its notoriously energetic past.
+A lot of these tours combine a native Sicilian lunch, visits to wineries or honey manufacturers, and treks through ashy wonderlands and caves.
+They’re rich with education on the volcano and the energetic past there.

-No matter which method of visiting this incredible site you choose, hiking Mt.
-Etna is a challenging and engaging way to spend the day while in Sicily.
+No matter which method of visiting this incredible site you choose, hiking Etna is a challenging and engaging way to spend a day in Sicily.